dotnet/performance/docs/benchmarkdotnet.md

 ### Private CLR Build

 It's possible to benchmark a private build of .NET Runtime.
 You just need to pass the value of `COMPLUS_Version` to BenchmarkDotNet.
-You can do that by either using `--clrVersion $theVersion` as an argument or `Job.ShortRun.With(new ClrRuntime(version: "$theVersiong"))` in the code.
+You can do that by either using `--clrVersion $theVersion` as an argument or `Job.ShortRun.With(new ClrRuntime(version: "$theVersion"))` in the code.

 So if you made a change in CLR and want to measure the difference, you can run the benchmarks with: